Certificate IV in Aboriginal Cultural Heritage Management

 The Certificate IV in Aboriginal Cultural Heritage Management is a nationally accredited qualification which provides training in the skills and knowledge required to work in the cultural heritage industry.
 It also provides training to enable Registered Aboriginal Parties and other land managers to meet their cultural heritage management obligations under the Aboriginal Heritage Act 2006.
 La Trobe University, as a Registered Training Organisation (TOID 3899), delivers this course in partnership with Aboriginal Victoria (AV).

-Applications for funded and fee-paying places in 2021 are now open.
+Applications for funded and fee-paying places in 2021 are now closed.

 - Applicants must successfully complete the Aboriginal Victoria three-day Introductory Workshop to Cultural Heritage Management.
 Contact email@example.com for further information.